Glossary of concepts

 Virtual Global Ledger

 While every participant has their own private contract store (PCS), the Canton protocol guarantees that the contracts which are stored in the PCS are well-authorized and that any change to the store is justified, authorized, and valid.
 The result is that every participant only possesses a small part of the virtual global ledger.
 All the local stores together make up that virtual global ledger and they are thus synchronized.
 The Canton protocol guarantees that the virtual ledger provides integrity, privacy, transparency, and auditability.
-The ledger is logically global, even though physically, it runs on segregated and isolated domains that are not aware of each other.
+The ledger is logically global, even though physically, it runs on segregated and isolated sync domains that are not aware of each other.

 Mediator

-The mediator is a service provided by the domain and used by the Canton protocol.
+The mediator is a service provided by the sync domain and used by the Canton protocol.
 The mediator acts as commit coordinator, collecting individual transaction verdicts issued by validating participants and aggregating them into a single result.
 The mediator does not learn about the content of the transaction, they only learn about the involved participants.

 Sequencer

-The sequencer is a service provided by the domain, used by the Canton protocol.
+The sequencer is a service provided by the sync domain, used by the Canton protocol.
 The sequencer forwards encrypted addressed messages from participants and ensures that every member receives the messages in the same order.
 Think about registered and sealed mail delivered according to the postal datestamp.

-Domain Identity Manager
+Synchronization Domain Identity Manager

 Consensus

 The Canton protocol does not use PBFT or any similar consensus algorithm.
 There is no proof of work or proof of stake involved.
 Instead, Canton uses a variant of a stakeholder-based two-phase commit protocol.
 As such, only stakeholders of a transaction are involved in it and need to process it, providing efficiency, privacy, and horizontal scalability.
 Canton-based ledgers are resilient to malicious participants as long as there is at least a single honest participant.
-A domain integration itself might be using the consensus mechanism of the underlying platform, but participant nodes will not be involved in that process.
+A sync domain integration itself might be using the consensus mechanism of the underlying platform, but participant nodes will not be involved in that process.